RealityBending/Pyllusion/html/_sources/README.build.md.txt

 awarded an Ignobel prize) investigated the correlates of face pareidolia by blending images of faces with noise-like images.

-Blending of images can be achieved:
+Blending of images can be achieved: as followed

 ``` python
 ill.pareidolia(pattern="docs/img/snake.png",